 What Is A Timing Belt?

 A timing belt is a toothed belt responsible for transferring synchronized motion between one shaft to another.
-The outer side of the belt is flat and the inner side of the belt has a number of teeth similar to a gear.
+The outer side of the belt is flat, and the inner side of the belt has several teeth similar to a gear.

-In automobiles, the timing belt synchronizes the motion of the valve opening and closing based on the crankshaft position.
+In automobiles, the timing belt synchronizes the valve opening and closing motion based on the crankshaft position.
 In the case of a four-cylinder engine, the camshaft rotates at a half-speed than the crankshaft.
-What that means is that for every two revolutions of crankshafts, there will be one revolution of the camshaft.
+That means that for every two revolutions of crankshafts, there will be one revolution of the camshaft.
 This synchronization is only possible due to a timing belt.

-Like a traditional belt drive, the timing belt mechanism also has a driver pully and a driven pully.
+Like a traditional belt drive, the timing belt mechanism also has a driver pully and a driven pulley.
 Like gear drive, the ratio of teeth in driver pully and driven pully decides the velocity ratio.
-For example, if the driver pulley has more teeth than the driven pully, then the driven pully will rotate at a much higher speed than the driver pully.
+For example, if the driver pulley has more teeth than the driven pulley, then the driven pulley will rotate at a much higher speed than the driver pulley.

-Timing belt pulleys also have similar kind of teeth to engage with the belt.
-It is more or less similar to gear drive but the power can be transferred at a long distance.
+Timing belt pulleys also have similar kinds of teeth to engage with the belt.
+It is more or less similar to a gear drive, but the power can be transferred at a long distance.

 In some automobiles, timing belt is also used to drive other parts like oil pump, water pump, injection pump etc.

 A timing belt is usually made of rubber with high tension fibers.
-Since the timing belt is made of rubber, with extreme heat in engines, it wears out easily.
+Since the timing belt is made of rubber, it wears out easily with extreme heat in engines.
 That is why some high-end timing belt is made of temperature resistant material like Highly Saturated Nitrile (HIS)